Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Foetid > Russula pectinatoides

 by Michael Kuo

-Russula pectinatoides is not the easiest of the Foetid Russulas to identify, but it has several features that help to distinguish it.
-I look for the relatively pale, yellowish brown or straw colored cap, the lined and pimply ("tuberculate-striate," in Mycologese) cap margin, and the presence of small, pinkish to cinnamon spots in the vicinity of the lines and pimples.
+Russula pectinatoides is not the easiest of the foetid russulas to identify, but it has several features that help to distinguish it.
+I look for the relatively pale, straw colored cap; the lined and pimply ("tuberculate-striate," in Mycologese) cap margin; and the presence of small, pinkish to cinnamon spots in the vicinity of the lines and pimples.
 The taste of Russula pectinatoides is mild or slightly acrid, and its odor is a mild and waxy version of the maraschino cherry smell that typifies the foetid russulas.
 Additionally, Russula pectinatoides is more fragile than many of its close cousins.
-A look at spore size and ornamentation will help confirm your ID.
+A look at spore size and ornamentation will help confirm your identification.

 Description:

-Ecology: Mycorrhizal with hardwoods or conifers; growing alone, scattered, or gregariously; summer and fall; east of the Great Plains.
+Ecology: Mycorrhizal with hardwoods or conifers; growing alone, scattered, or gregariously; summer and fall; widely distributed east of the Great Plains.

 Gills: Attached or pulling away from the stem; close or nearly distant; buff or yellowish; sometimes spotting or discoloring brownish.